GANSeg: Learning to Segment by Unsupervised Hierarchical Image Generation: Related Work

-\textbf{Unsupervised Foreground Segmentation} aims to segment foreground objects from the background in an unsupervised way.
+\parag{Unsupervised Foreground Segmentation} aims to segment foreground objects from the background in an unsupervised manner.
+Gupta et al. \cite{gupta2020patchvae} learn a patch level mask of foreground to benefit representation learning, which, however, is only coarse.
+Singh et al. \cite{singh2019finegan} use a multi-stage GAN to disentangle the foreground shape and texture but they only focus on editing.
 Bielski et al.~\cite{bielski2019emergence} propose to re-position the generated foreground to disentangle it from the background.
-However, they have several constraining biases and assumptions.
-Katircioglu et al,~\cite{katircioglu2021self,katircioglu2021human} detect that region as foreground that cannot be inpainted from the surrounding, a strategy previously used on optical flow~\cite{yang2019unsupervised}, which however requires a similar background in all training examples or a flow estimator.
+Yang et al.~\cite{yang2019unsupervised} propose Contextual Information Separation (CIS), a general objective to segment the foreground by maximizing the error of inpainting the mask and its complement.
+It was first applied to optical flow and subsequently to color images by \cite{savarese2021information,yang2021dystab, katircioglu2021self,katircioglu2021human}.
 Chen et al.~\cite{chen2019unsupervised} achieved unsupervised foreground segmentation by resampling the foreground appearance to disentangle foreground and background.
 Voynov et al.~\cite{voynov2021object} and Yang et al.~\cite{yang2021unsupervised} introduce comparison-based segmentation methods using pre-trained GANs, achieving better results than generation-based methods.
-As pointed out by \cite{bielski2019emergence, chen2019unsupervised}, such unsupervised methods can easily get into trivial solutions, where the background takes care of everything.
-To counteract, we introduce two losses to avoid trivial solutions.
-Besides, we found that preserving translation equivariance in network architecture can naturally mitigate trivial solutions.
+As pointed out by \cite{bielski2019emergence, chen2019unsupervised}, such unsupervised methods can easily get into trivial solutions, where the background includes the whole foreground.
+To counteract, we introduce two losses that overcome trivial solutions.
+Besides, we found that preserving translation equivariance in the network architecture can naturally mitigate trivial solutions.
 This is another important reason why we chose to use a GAN, as we will explain in Section~\ref{sec:method} and supplementary.
 In comparison to the above methods, this yields comparable results even if they are specialized for foreground separation while we provide more fine-grained part segmentation.